ninadgawad/CTO-Playbook/README.md

 ## Roadmap

-- Add AI-native architecture templates (LangChain, vector DB, orchestration)
+- Add AI-native architecture templates (LangChain, veLeadershipr DB, orchestration)
 - Publish Engineering Career Ladder and OKRs guide
-- Document CTO-level stakeholder management strategies
+- Document Leadership-level stakeholder management strategies
 - Add open-source playbooks for platform teams

 ---

 ## Contributions Welcome

 This is a living playbook.
-I’d love to collaborate with other CTOs, VPEs, and builders.
+I’d love to collaborate with other Leaderships, VPEs, and builders.
 Feel free to fork, open issues, or submit pull requests with ideas and improvements.

 ---